 - a citizen of the Republic of Ireland or other European Union (EU) member state.

 British citizens, Irish citizens and qualifying citizens of Commonwealth countries (including Cyprus and Malta) can vote in local government elections and Police and Crime Commissioner elections.
 To date, the UK Government has not made changes to the eligibility of EU citizens, meaning at present they too can vote in these elections.

 Why should I respond?

 The law says that you must respond to the annual electoral canvass.

-If you do not register, it will not only affect your right to vote, it may also affect your ability to open a bank account, get credit, a loan or a mortgage as the full register is checked by authorised credit agencies.
+If you do not, it will not only affect your right to vote, it may also affect your ability to open a bank account, get credit, a loan or a mortgage as the full register is checked by authorised credit agencies.

-Don't delay - You can save time and expense to the taxpayer and avoid receiving reminders and personal visits by responding to the canvass form promptly after you have received it in late July.
+Don't delay - you can save time and expense to the taxpayer and avoid receiving reminders and personal visits by responding to the canvass form promptly after you have received it in July.

 If you do not register during the canvass, you can still apply to have your name added to the register.
-Electors are added on a monthly basis from September, October and November.
+Electors are added on a monthly basis except in September, October and November.